 Why You Should Read It

 It seems as if the birds of The Birds by Daphne du Maurier appear out of nowhere and relentlessly attack the protagonist.
 The silent attack is only broken by the beating and fluttering of their wings.
 With every swoop, the protagonist can feel the warm blood on his hands, wrists, and neck, as the sharp beak of each swooping bird tears into his flesh.
 The horror intensifies as he desperately tries to keep them from his eyes.
 But nothing else mattered in that moment except survival.
-The terrifying scene reflects the overwhelming power of nature and the helplessness of man in the face of it.
+The horror scene reflects the overwhelming power of nature and the helplessness of man in the front of it.

-Woman, Eating by Claire Kohda
+8. Woman, Eating by Claire Kohda

 Page count: 240 pages